2024-2025 Course Catalog

 What is language, and how does it work?
 Linguistics is the field of study that explores the nature and structure of language, how it develops and changes, and how it is used to express and evoke meaning.
 At Lawrence, linguistics is an interdisciplinary program taught by faculty members from multiple departments, affording students the opportunity to examine language-related questions from varied perspectives.

 Core areas of linguistics are the study of sound patterns in language (phonology), the formation of words (morphology), and the structure of phrases and sentences (syntax), and how these relate to language meaning (semantics) and use (pragmatics).
-Beyond the core are applied fields that examine language types and variations, how people acquire their first and second languages, how people use language to perform acts in the world, how computers process natural languages or are used to study language, and much more.
+Beyond the core are applied fields that examine language types and variations, how people acquire their first and second languages, how people use language to perform acts in the world, how computers analyze or use language (such as in large language models or AI), and much more.
 These are represented by electives that give students the opportunity to explore topics of interest.

 In addition to the core and applied areas, the major in linguistics requires language study beyond the general education requirements, which many students complete in a study abroad program.
 The major culminates in a capstone seminar, in which seniors apply their linguistics knowledge and skills to a research project of their own choosing and present their work to students and faculty in the program.